City of Elizabeth: Community

-The early town centre, now Elizabeth Shopping Centre, had open air shopping malls and a theatre called the Octagon.
+The early town centre, now Elizabeth City Centre, had open air shopping malls and a theatre called the Octagon.
 Residential suburbs of Elizabeth were established with the earliest being Elizabeth South and Elizabeth North.
 Each was configured as a local community around a small shopping centre containing a supermarket, bank, hotel and service station along with other shops.
 Automotive manufacturer Holden established a manufacturing plant in the area, becoming a major employer along with the Department of Defence with its Long Range Weapons Establishment, later the Defence Science and Technology Organisation, and RAAF Base Edinburgh.
 Migrants were encouraged to settle in Elizabeth and its suburbs.

 Elizabeth had large areas of open space, with the most prominent being Fremont Park, on Main North Road.
 Elizabeth was the sister city of Fremont, California; Lake Elizabeth in Fremont Central Park is named for the city.

 Elizabeth also had a strong music scene, providing a home for Jimmy Barnes, John Swan, Bernard "Doc" Neeson and Glenn Shorrock, among other musicians.